-for adaptors without incorporated overcurrent protective device, the test current being the rated current of the plug that can be inserted in the socket-outlet part;
+for adaptors without incorporated overcurrent protective device, the test current being the rated current of the plug that can be inserted in the socket-outlet part; and

-for adaptors with incorporated overcurrent protective device, the test current being the rated current of the incorporated overcurrent protective device, but not higher than the rated current of the plug that can be inserted in the socket-outlet part.
+for adaptors with incorporated overcurrent protective device, the test current being the rated current of the incorporated overcurrent protective device, but not higher than the rated current of the plug that can be inserted in the socket outlet part.

 Each socket-outlet part and plug part of an adaptor shall be tested separately.